What is Bushcraft?

 Gathering

 Learn what’s safe to eat and which plants will paralyze your heart if you eat them.
-Learning how to forage and cook wild foods can not only save your life in the right situation, but can often supplement of even replace the occasional home meal.
+Learning how to forage and cook wild foods can not only save your life in the right situation but can often supplement or even replace the occasional home meal.

 Drinking water

-If you were stood in front of a muddy puddle with an empty plastic bottle and a knife, would you know how to make that water safe to drink using only what you have?
+If you were standing in front of a muddy puddle with an empty plastic bottle and a knife, would you know how to make that water safe to drink using only what you have?
 Finding water normally isn’t a problem for most countries, the challenge is making it safe to drink.
-Solar stills, condensation traps and bottle filters can provide you with safe drinking water, if you know how to make them.
+Solar stills, condensation traps, and bottle filters can provide you with safe drinking water if you know how to make them.

 Navigation